 In building off the great work of the Debian project, as well as GNU, Linux, and other projects that Debian is built on, the Ubuntu team wanted to explore a new style of derivation that focused on a tighter interproject relationship within an ecosystem of different developers.
 While Ubuntu tries to improve and build on Debian’s success, the project is in no way trying to replace Debian.
 On the contrary, Ubuntu couldn’t exist without the Debian project and its large volunteer and software base, as well as the high degree of quality that Debian consistently provides.
 This symbiotic relationship between Ubuntu and Debian is mirrored in the way that both Ubuntu and Debian depend heavily on projects such as GNU and Linux to produce great software, which they can each package and distribute.
 The Ubuntu project sets out explicitly to build a symbiotic relationship with both Debian and their common “upstream.”

 The relationship between Ubuntu and Debian has not been simple, straightforward, or painless and has involved patience and learning on both sides.
-While the relationship has yet to be perfected, with time it has improved consistently, and both groups have found ways to work together that seem to offer major benefits over the traditional derive-and-forget model.
-It is through a complex series of technological, social, and even political processes—many of which are described in the rest of this chapter—that Ubuntu tries to create a better way to build a free software distribution.
+With time, both groups have found ways to work together that seem to offer major benefits over the traditional derive-and-forget model.
+It is through a complex series of technological, social, and even political processes—many of which is described in the rest of this chapter—that Ubuntu tries to create a better way to build a free software distribution.

 The Ubuntu Community

 The nature of the Ubuntu community is described in depth in Chapter 7, which is wholly devoted to the subject.
-Finally, it is worth noting that, while this book is official, none of the authors are Canonical employees.
-This book, like much of the rest of Ubuntu, is purely a product of the project's community.
+Finally, it is worth noting that, while this book is official, none of the authors are Canonical employees except Jono Bacon (and he wasn’t hired as the Community Leader until the first edition of the book was on the shelves).
+This book, like much of the rest of Ubuntu, is purely a product of the project’s community.